PUNCH-Cyber/stoq/docs/index.rst

 Architecture
 *************

-One of the most powerful features to stoQ is its flexibility.
+One of the most powerful features in stoQ is its flexibility.
 Because stoQ is a framework, the majority of the work actually happens within the plugins. stoQ itself is meant to orchestrate the communication between the various plugins and normalize their results. stoQ makes no assumptions on the architecture that works best for the user.
 Because of this, stoQ allows for a highly configurable and flexible